This section will cover how you'll do that with your troop.

 Need a few talking points to get the conversation started?
 Try...

-"I'm a Girl Scout volunteer with a group of girls.
-We're doing lots of great things for girls and for the community, like [something your group is doing] and [something else your troop is doing].
-We're all about leadership—the kind that girls use in their daily lives and the kind that makes our community better.
+"I'm a Girl Scout volunteer with a group of [number of members) Girl Scouts.
+We're doing lots of great things for youth and for the community, like [something your group is doing] and [something else your troop is doing].
+We're all about leadership—the kind that Girl Scouts use in their daily lives and the kind that makes our community better.
 We'd love to hold our meetings here because [reason why you'd like to meet there]."

 Before setting up a virtual meeting, you'll want to: